-- There was an effective system in place for reporting and recording significant events - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
+- There was an effective system in place for reporting and recording significant events - However it was not evident that learning was shared to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
 They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - Risks to patients were assessed and well managed. - There were effective systems in place to ensure the practice could continue to function should foreseeable events such as fire, flood or loss of utilities affect the surgery.